ingo/ingo.github.io/_recipes/authentic_mexican_carnitas.md

 time: 2 hours 20 minutes
 title: Authentic Mexican Carnitas
 ---

+Authentic carnitas are meant to be served with accompaniments like tortillas, guacamole, salsa, cilantro, and onion rather than made into tacos.
 This recipe is adapted from a traditional Mexican cooking method, resulting in flavorful and tender pork carnitas.
 Perfect for a weekend meal, you won't regret making these!

 ### Ingredients